BTU-EnerEcon/IDiNA/README.md

 ### Uncertainty Simulation

-1) We measure the load forecasting accuracy for each nodal demand time series in the system based on a SLP forecast and a ARIMA forecast
+1) We measure the load forecasting accuracy for each nodal demand time series in the system based on a SLP forecast and a ARIMA forecast.

 ![](https://github.com/BTU-EnerEcon/IDiNA/blob/main/Visualization%20Results/Nodal_SD.svg)

-2) Then we take the standard deviation of each node to simulate a given sample of forecast errors for each node and timestep to calcaulte resulting power flows and voltage levels confidence intervalls
+2) Then we take the standard deviation of each node to simulate a given sample of forecast errors for each node and timestep to calcaulte resulting power flows and voltage levels confidence intervalls.

 ![](https://github.com/BTU-EnerEcon/IDiNA/blob/main/Visualization%20Results/Vergleich%20Lastrofilprognose%20SLP%20vs.%20ARIMA.svg)